Home | About me | Contact | What's new | Privacy | Search

 (Photo by Brian Purcell)

-This site covers the San Antonio freeway system in-depth.
-(For the boundaries of what is covered, see the primer page.)
-Below, you'll find links to general information about the local freeways, their history, and pages with in-depth details about each freeway.
-There are also details of the major freeway construction projects, and information about TransGuide and other ancillary aspects of the local freeway system.
+This site covers the San Antonio freeway system in depth.
+Below, you'll find links to general information about the local freeways as well as pages for each freeway discussing the various characteristics of the route along with a detailed history.
+There is also information about the major freeway construction projects, TransGuide, and other interesting ancillary aspects of the local freeway system.

 ADVERTISEMENT